hiibolt/KnowledgeBase/pages/Coin Toss Lab Report.md

   Next, I found the directly computed perimeter and area, with no standard deviation.
 I have no comments on this step, it is basic usage of the formulas $$a = w*h$$ and $$p=2w+2h$$.

   Finally, I tackled calculating the error propagation.
-My resulting value
+My resulting values were around the final answers I predicted, especially the area.
+I will be frank and state that I do not understand how the error propo
 - # Conclusion
   ~~